rashmi0888/Data-Analytics/README.md

-# IISC-Data-Analytics
+# Data-Analytics

-This repository is for Data Analytics Project Jan-May 2019
+ARIMA: ARIMA implementation as part of Data Analytics course in CCE, IISC Jan-May 2019 Batch.

-This code implements ARIMA model for RiverFlow data.
 Detailed description of project is inside ARIMA directory.